ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step07.md

 }
 ```

-* **value** - use the `value` from the HTTP result
+* **value** - Use the `value` from the HTTP result
-* **riskLevel** - this is based on the `value` as such:
+* **riskLevel** - This level should be calculated by us based on the `value`:
    * 0 - a `value` < 3
    * 1 - a `value` >= 3 and < 6
    * 2 - a `value` >= 6 and < 8
    * 3 - a `value` >= 8 and < 11
    * 4 - a `value` >= 11

-**Challenge:** write a private `unpackUVIndex(res: any): UVIndex` method that unpacks the HTTP result as specified.
-When you are complete, apply the transform.
+**Challenge:** Write a private `unpackUVIndex(res: any): UVIndex` method that unpacks the HTTP result as specified.
+You will need to write up some code to calculate the `riskLevel` as part of the method.
+When that is finished, apply the `map` transform as you did with the `forecast()` method.

 ## Finish the Feature

-Compare your code to the completed code that I included.
-It does not have to match identically, but it should be functionally equivalent.
+Compare your code to the completed code that I've included.
+It does not have to be identical, but it should be functionally equivalent.
 We have not tested any of this yet, which is scary and a really good argument for unit tests.
-None the less, let's make sure everthing has been committed.
+Nonetheless, let's make sure everything has been committed.